 In the Netherlands, there is definitely one thing well arranged and that is public transport.
 A wide network of busses, trains, metros, bikes and even ferries is active all over the country.
 This makes it super easy to get from one place to another in the country of tompoezen and klompen!
 Let me tell you all about public transport and how to get around in the Netherlands.

 Save This To Pinterest To Read It Later ↡

 Awesome Apps/ Websites To Sort Public Transport In The Netherlands

-There are a ton of websites in the Netherlands that will inform you about the public transport.
+There are a ton of websites in the Netherlands that will inform you about public transport.
 But the huge amount of websites and information can be kind of overwhelming.
-That’s why I will break it down for you in three most practical websites/apps.
+That’s why I will break it down for you into the three most practical websites/apps.

 App 9292 or 9292.nl

 NS stands for Nationale Spoorwegen or national train tracks.
-In the NS app you will find all the information about the public transport, how they connect and on what time they are leaving (just like 9292).
-Within this app you are also able to buy an online ticket, which is super handy when you travel in the Netherlands because you don’t have to wait in line at a ticket machine.
+In the NS app, you will find all the information about public transport, how they connect, and at what time they are leaving (just like 9292).
+Within this app, you are also able to buy an online ticket, which is super handy when you travel to the Netherlands because you don’t have to wait in line at a ticket machine.